HackDefenseNL/Certipy/README.md

 Certipy is an offensive tool for enumerating and abusing Active Directory Certificate Services (AD CS).
 If you're not familiar with AD CS and the various domain escalation techniques, I highly recommend reading [Certified Pre-Owned](https://posts.specterops.io/certified-pre-owned-d95910965cd2) by [Will Schroeder](https://twitter.com/harmj0y) and [Lee Christensen](https://twitter.com/tifkin_).

+## MDI Evasion
+This verison of Certipy contains a diffrent e-type list, based on the kinit etype list.
+This prevents the MDI message: "SUSPICIOUS CERTIFICATE USAGE OVER KERBEROS PROTOCOL".

 ## Table of Contents

 - [Certipy](#certipy)